Embarking on a Silent Retreat

 Though my time in silence did grant me the reflection I was seeking, it was the people around me (rather than my solitude) that put an exclamation point on the most transformative lesson of that summer; one I wish everyone had the good fortune to be presented with: Sometimes we need to stop speaking in order to hear what others are trying to say.

 It seems a simple concept, but how many of us truly sit and listen to the world around us?
 How many really look at people, and take time to notice who they are?
 How many of us are willing to let down our guard enough to let them in?

 I am no guru.
 I have not reached enlightenment, but I believe I got a glimpse of it during that time.
-Now, when I catch myself being dismissive or judgmental in my mind, I think of the students from that summer.
+Now, when I catch myself being dismissive or judgmental in my mind, I think back to my silent retreat and the students from that summer.
 I remember the trust and respect they granted me and I look a little harder at the person I am and the person I’m speaking with.
-I listen a little closer to what they’re telling me and try to quiet my own thoughts long enough to let it sink in.
+Focusing, I listen a little closer to what they’re telling me and try to quiet my own thoughts long enough to let it sink in.

 If you are interested in going on a silent retreat, or creating one of your own, consider the following tips.